 What if you have to make a remedy out of a solid pill?

 I already answered that but I’ll say it again.
 You need to grind or mash this pill up into a powder.
 (You can even use two pills if you want.)
-It can be done.
 I’ve done it using a chopping knife.
 I could have used my coffee grinder if I had thought of it.
-A mortar and pestle would be the best way but most people don’t have that in their home, but, you might want to purchase it.
+A mortar and pestle would be the best way but most people don’t have that in their home, but maybe they should purchase it.

 This method works when you know what made you sick, and especially when there are no “mentals” to prescribe on!
-If you know, for example, that you suffer from a side-effect of a drug, that drug “in potency” is the best remedy for your situation!
-If you know that toxic fumes in your workplace are making you sick, making a remedy out of the fumes should be your first thought!
+If you know, for example, that you suffer from a side-effect of a drug, that drug “in potency” (as we call it) is the best remedy for your sufferings!
+If you know that toxic fumes in your workplace are what’s making you sick, making a remedy out of the fumes (by placing a bowl of water in your workplace) should be your first thought!

 For more information, see my article, “Making a Remedy in an Emergency…”: